Stock futures rise as traders wait for jobless claims wave

 In the Wednesday session, the S&P 500 dropped 0.7 percent, the Dow Jones Industrial Average sank 0.9 percent and Nasdaq rose 0.5 percent.

-Energy stocks slipped after oil prices gave up some of their gains from earlier in the week.

-U.S. crude oil was down 33 cents to $23.67 a barrel in electronic trading on the New York Mercantile Exchange.
+U.S. crude oil was trading higher by 11 cents to $24.10 a barrel in electronic trading on the New York Mercantile Exchange.
 It fell 57 cents, or 2.3 percent, to $23.99 a barrel Wednesday.

-Brent crude oil, the international standard, was down 41 cents to $29.31 a barrel.
+Brent crude oil, the international standard, gained 11 cents to $29.82 a barrel.

 CLICK HERE TO READ MORE ON FOX BUSINESS